linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/LY Cooking the Books in Different Ways WP 2020.md

 ECF frauds are also partly explained by the larger number of fraud news events.
 Summing across all news events subsequent to the initial triggering event, we find the mean CAR is  $-23.75\%$  for the ECF frauds compared to  $-15.76\%$  for the non-ECF frauds.
 Again, the difference is statistically significant (t-stat.  $= 2.54$ ).
 Overall, these findings indicate that the very first news event is more severe for the ECF frauds and the subsequent news events are also more severe for the ECF frauds although there are also more of these news events.

-# [INSERT TABLE 5 HERE]

 Panel B reports the results of OLS regressions that explain the magnitudes of the market reactions.
 In every model, we find that the market reactions are significantly more negative for ECF frauds compared to non-ECF frauds.
 This finding holds when we examine the entire market response over all the fraud news events, the market's response to just the initial trigger event, and the market's reaction to all subsequent fraud news events.

-# 4.4 Results for H2: Executive turnover
+### 4.4 Results for H2: Executive Turnover

 For our next test of H2, we examine the turnover of CEOs and the top four executives following the initial revelation of fraud.
 We expect higher turnover rates for ECF frauds because these frauds are more severe.
 Panel A of Table 6 shows that CEO turnover is  $51\%$  for ECF frauds compared to  $38\%$  for non-ECF frauds and the difference is statistically significant  $(t\text{-stat.} = 2.65)$ .
 When we consider the firm's top four executives, we find that the turnover rate is  $43\%$  for ECF frauds compared to  $35\%$  for non-ECF frauds  $(t\text{-stat.} = 2.25)$ .

-# [INSERT TABLE 6 HERE]

 Panel B of Table 6 reports the regression results for CEO turnover and the turnover rates of the top four executives.
 Consistent with Panel A, we find significant positive

 coefficients on the ECF_FRAUD variable in the models of CEO turnover (z-stats. = 2.98, 3.02, 2.83).
 There is therefore a significantly higher departure rate for CEOs when earnings frauds are accompanied by cash flow misreporting.
 Similarly, we find significantly higher turnover rates for the top four executives (t-stats. = 2.78, 2.80, 2.49).[23]

-# 4.5 Results for H2: Securities litigation
+### 4.5 Results for H2: Securities Litigation

 Next, we test H2 by examining the incidence of litigation against fraud firms and their executives.
 As shown in Panel A of Table 7, there are subsequent lawsuits for  $83.90\%$  of ECF frauds compared to  $65.59\%$  of non-ECF frauds.
 The difference is statistically significant (t-stat.  $= 3.68$ ).
 Panel B reports the logistic regression results.
 We find significant positive coefficients on the ECF_FRAUD variable in the securities litigation models ( $z$ -stats.  $= 3.16$ , 3.23, 2.91).
 Consistent with our other tests of H2, these results suggest that ECF frauds are more serious than the non-ECF frauds.

-# [INSERT TABLE 7 HERE]

-4.6 Is cash flow misreporting a substitute or a complement to accruals-based misreporting?
+### 4.6 Is Cash Flow Misreporting a Substitute or Complement to Accruals-Based Misreporting?

 In this section, we examine whether cash flow misreporting is a substitute or a complement to accruals misreporting.
 If the two methods are substitutes, we would expect accruals to be significantly smaller for ECF frauds than non-ECF frauds.
 Indeed, there are some ECF frauds in our sample where earnings are misreported through cash flows alone and not through